Specnr/MultiResetWall/README.md

 Update the configurable variables in the macro to match your setup. :)

-Additionally, you need to make a new OBS scene with all your (bruh) instances visible, and make an OBS hotkey to be F12 to switch to that scene.
+Additionally, you need to make a new OBS scene with all your instances visible, and make an OBS hotkey to be F12 to switch to that scene.

 ## Usage